Beginner’s Guide to Driving the Florida Keys Highway

 Q: Is this a good road trip for kids and families?

 Yes!
 Kids will love the beaches, wildlife (like tarpon and Key deer), boat rides, and interactive spots like the Turtle Hospital and Dolphin Research Center.
-Many hotels have pools, and the vibe is generally family-friendly, just bring sunscreen, snacks, and entertainment for longer stretches.

 Q: What’s the deal with mile markers?